AllianceSoftware/alliance-platform-py/packages/ap-storage/docs/index.rst

 Alliance Platform Storage
 =============================================

-This package provides classes & fields for working with storage easier.
+This package provides classes & fields for working with storage more easily.

 The :class:`~alliance_platform.storage.fields.async_file.AsyncFileField` and :class:`~alliance_platform.storage.fields.async_file.AsyncImageField`
 fields can be used on a model to support uploading direct to the backend (eg. S3) without going through django.